AdguardTeam/AdGuardDNSClient/doc/configuration.md

             **Example:** `'mycompany.local'`.

          *  <a href="#dns-upstream-group-match-client" id="dns-upstream-group-match-client" name="dns-upstream-group-match-client">`client`</a>:
-            The client's address or a subnet of the client's address that the set of upstream servers should be used to resolve requests from.
+            The client’s address or a subnet of the client’s address that the set of upstream servers should be used to resolve requests from.
 It must have no significant bits outside of the subnet mask.